Huawei CEO's message presages management transition

 Huawei has been seeking to expand in the U.S. telecom sector, but has run into political opposition over national security concerns.

-Ren's background with the Chinese military has often been cited as hindering the company's progress in North America, although Huawei has repeatedly denied it has links with the armed forces.
+Ren's background with the Chinese military has often been cited as hindering the company's progress in North America, although Huawei has repeatedly denied it has links with the military.

 The rotating CEO system replaced the "Executive Management Team" that Huawei initiated in 2004, under which eight company executives took turns to take on duties such as drafting documents and other day-to-day operations, Ren said.

-The new system provides much more authority to the acting chief executives, making them the company's virtual CEO during their tenures, according to Ren and the source.
+The new system provides much more authority to the acting chief executives, making them the virtual top leader during their tenures, according to Ren and the source.

-In a message titled "A River of Spring Water Flowing Eastwards" -- a line from a famous ancient Chinese poem -- Ren attributed Huawei's success largely to the "solidarity" of its management and teamwork.
+In a literary message titled, "A River of Spring Water Flowing Eastwards" -- a line from a famous ancient Chinese poem -- Ren attributed Huawei's success largely to the "solidarity" of its management and teamwork.

 He expressed concern about the global economic outlook and its potential impact on the company.